Project overview

 In March 2024, the Queensland Government released the Renewable Energy Zone (REZ) Roadmap, to guide long-term regional planning and coordination for renewable energy.
 It outlines the process for declaring and developing REZs in Queensland, to ensure the right mix of energy technologies, in the right location.

 The REZ Roadmap identifies a potential REZ for the Calliope region.
-For further information about the REZ Roadmap please visit the Department of Energy and Public Works.
+For further information about the REZ Roadmap please visit the Department of Energy and Climate.